 Storage and interface for documentation

-- Data Export to spreadsheets via *.csv files is possible
+- Data export to spreadsheets via *.csv files

 - Automatic calculation of daily exposure level